michalmalinowski87/photo/docs/stripe-setup.md

 # Stripe Setup Guide

-This guide explains how to configure Stripe for PhotoHub payments.
+This guide explains how to configure Stripe for PhotoCloud payments.

 ## Overview

-PhotoHub uses **Stripe Checkout** (hosted payment page) for processing payments.
+PhotoCloud uses **Stripe Checkout** (hosted payment page) for processing payments.
 This means:
 - ✅ No Stripe Publishable Key needed in frontend
 - ✅ Only Secret Key needed server-side
 - ✅ Webhook Secret needed for security verification